heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/PRESENTATION.md

 ### SCP

-- Secure Copy
+- SCP means _"Secure Copy"_.
-- Uses TCP port 22
+- Uses TCP on port 22.
-- A protocol to transfer files to/from a remote server
+- A protocol to transfer files to/from a remote server.
-- Can be used to transfer files between two remote servers as well
+- Can be used to transfer files between two remote servers as well.

 ![bg right:40%](https://images.unsplash.com/photo-1616628188540-925618b98318?fit=crop&h=720)